New and improved bounds on the contextuality degree of multi-qubit configurations: Methodology

-The \emph{effective size} $t(p)$ of a point $p$ is the size of the associated vector when we remove all the 0's from the beginning.
-For instance, $t((0,0,0,0,0,1,0,1)) = t((1,0,1)) = 3$.
 Let $B$ be a basis of the subspace $S$ (of dimension $l-1$) at the beginning of the function.
 When \textit{valid} is true on~\Cref{ifValidLine}, the variable $C$ stores the subspace $S \cup \{p\} \cup (S+p)$, of dimension $l$.
 One of its bases is $B \cup \{p\}$.
 So, the algorithm is correct.

 Conversely, let $C$ be any totally isotropic subspace of dimension $l$.
 Let $t$ be the maximal effective size of the elements of $C$.
 Let $S$ be the subset of the elements of $C$ whose effective size is strictly less than $t$.
 Let $m$ be the minimal point of $C$ whose effective size is $t$.
 Then, $C$ will be built on~\Cref{ifValidLine} by the function call \textsc{TotallyIsotropicSubspaces}$(N,k,S,l-1)$, when the value of $p$ on~\Cref{forPline} is $m$.
 This remark justifies that the algorithm is complete and does not generate duplicates of the same subspace.